-Did you just create your first site at Kinsta?
+Did you just create your first site at Kinsta, and you’re ready to make it live?
 Great!
 Follow the go-live checklist below to get your website up and going fast.
-If you run into any problems or have questions, our support team is available 24/7 and we’re happy to help.
+If you run into any problems or have questions, our Support team is available 24/7, and we’re happy to help.

 1. Test Your Site

 When you add a site at Kinsta, a temporary URL is automatically created for you.
-You can use this to test your site. (yoursite.kinsta.cloud).
-You can see it on the MyKinsta dashboard within the “Domains” section.
+You can use this to test your site. (sitename.kinsta.cloud).
+You can see it in MyKinsta on the Domains tab of your site.